Evolutionary psychology: History

-Once the Origin was complete, Darwin turned to developing an evolution-based psychology, for, from the inception of his theory of evolution in the late 1830s, Darwin had seen the task of developing an evolutionary account of the higher human faculties as his most important challenge.
+Upon completing On the Origin of Species in 1859, Darwin shifted his focus to creating an evolution-based psychology, having viewed the development of an evolutionary explanation for higher human faculties as his most crucial undertaking since conceiving his theory of evolution in the late 1830s.
 He devoted more than a decade to study of the evolutionary origins of key aspects of human behaviour, in particular: the human intellect; rationality; human sexual behaviour; emotional expressions; moral behaviour; language; culture; and conscience—several of which Darwin argued had originated due to the unusual ways natural selection operates in social animals, that is, by different kinds of group selection, including kin selection and reciprocal altruism.

 Initially conceived as groundwork for one book, Darwin's psychological project became so large and fruitful that he split it into two parts, the first being published as The Descent of Man, and Selection in Relation to Sex in 1871 and the second as The Expression of the Emotions in Man and Animals in 1872.
 Darwin also published pathbreaking evolutionary monographs on insect and invertebrate behaviour, and—believing that infant behaviour gives us privileged access to humans' evolutionary endowment—a seminal case-study of his baby son William's behaviour, containing many observations confirmed by recent research, including those on: infant-adult communication and meta-communication; infant emotional expressions; early reasoning; the experimental study of infant jealousy; and the origins of self-knowledge.

 Darwin's evolutionary psychological publications inspired many of the founders of modern psychology, including: Sigmund Freud and his theories of psychoanalysis, particularly as relating to the Oedipus complex and group psychology; both the physiological and folk psychologies of Wilhelm Wundt; William James's functionalist approach to psychology; the genetic psychology of James Mark Baldwin and thus, indirectly, Jean Piaget; the social behaviourism or symbolic interactionism of George Herbert Mead which set out from Mead's appropriation of Darwin's treatment of gesture and attitude in his book on Expression; and the study of evolved 'instinctive' behaviour in animals—a major topic in On the Origin of Species—known today as ethology and pioneered by Konrad Lorenz, Karl von Frisch and Niko Tinbergen.
 More recently, Darwin's research on his baby son inspired Colwyn Trevarthen's observational approach to infancy and his theory of innate intersubjectivity.
 Overall, Darwin's theories of evolution, adaptation, and natural selection have provided and continue to provide many insights into why minds and brains function the way they do.